Ouarzy/EDDD/README.md

 Event Driven Design Debugger

 We use paket for dependencies management.

-Just run "installDependencies.bat" to dowload required dependencies.
+Just run "installDependencies.bat" to download required dependencies.